sabeechen/hassio-google-drive-backup/CONTRIBUTING.md

 - [Visual Studio Code](https://code.visualstudio.com/) - The addon codebase is designed to work with Visual Studio code, but in practice you could use any editor (it would be harder).
 These instructions assume you're using VSCode, its a free cross-platform download.
 - [Docker](https://www.docker.com/) - All Home Assistant addons run in their own docker cotnainer, and while you could certainly contribute without knowing much about it, knowledge of the basic commands will help.

+## Approval Process
+ - Please only make PR's against the [dev branch](https://github.com/sabeechen/hassio-google-drive-backup/tree/dev).
+Making a PR against master/main will result in an embarrassing song-and-dance where I ignore your PR for a little while, then ask you to remake it against dev, then ignore it again for a little while out of spite.
+Neither of us wants this, and you can avoid it by making it against dev in the first place.
+ - If you're making a small change that fixes a bug I'm going to approve your PR quickly and heap you with praise.
+If you make a huge change without talking to me first I'm going to review your PR slowly and move through it with suspicion.
+A spectrum exists between those two extremes.
+Please try to understand that I'm the one ultimately on the line for the addon's reputation.
+   - Breaking up a large change into smaller manageable pieces make things easier.
+   - You can reach out to me in any of these ways to talk about a change you're considering:
+     - Preferred: [File an issue on github](https://github.com/sabeechen/hassio-google-drive-backup/issues) proposing your changes.
+     - Next best: Email: stephen@beechens.com
+     - Acceptable but worst: Home Assistant Forums: [@sabeechen](https://community.home-assistant.io/u/sabeechen/summary)
+ - Any submissions to the dev branch get automatically built and pushed to a staging version of the addon that you can install using [this repository](https://github.com/sabeechen/hgdb-dev-staging).
+Its identical to the "Production" addon but talks to [https://dev.habackup.io](https://dev.habackup.io) instead of [https://habackup.io](https://habackup.io).
+ - Releases of the addon are made as-needed for bug fixes and new features.
+If you've made a signifigant change to the addon, you can expect me to communicate to you when you can expect to see it released.
+Important fixes will often demand an out-of-schedule rushed release.
 ## Setting up a Development Environment

 1. Install [Visual Studio Code](https://code.visualstudio.com/)